Colditz (1972 TV series): Reception

 Colditz became the most successful drama in BBC history, with more than seven million viewers for each episode.
 Clive James approved of how it was "more realistic than any POW movie yet made".
 It caused sales of existing books on Colditz to greatly rise.

-Colditz prisoners' opinions of the show varied.
+Colditz prisoners' opinions varied.
 Describing it as "history as well as entertainment", Reid said that he had tried to maintain realism.
 Dick Howe, Reid's successor as escape officer, could not sleep because of old memories.
 Micky Burn approved of it as "imaginatively conceived and brilliantly acted and, with a few reservations, authentic as well as gripping".
 Other prisoners denounced it as "really ridiculous", "completely unrealistic", and "bloody awful".
 Airey Neave disliked how the show implied that Reid and not he was the first British escapee from Colditz, and that life there was like a holiday camp.
 Reid said that "Neave's arguments are sound", and that the actors were not thin enough and their uniforms were too new.